lewendm/blogdown/content/event/prereg/index.md

 ---
-abstract: I was invited for a talk on preregistration for the department of Leadership & Organizational Behavior at BI Norwegian Business School.
-This was an introduction to preregistration, where I talked about what a preregistration is, why we do it, when we should and *shouldn't* do it, and how to preregister studies on the Open Science Framework (OSF).
+abstract: Gave a talk on preregistration for the department of Leadership & Organizational Behavior at BI Norwegian Business School.
+This was an introduction to preregistration, where I covered what a preregistration is, why we do it, when we should and *shouldn't* do it, and how to preregister studies on the Open Science Framework (OSF).
 address:
   city: Oslo
   country: Norway